MicrosoftDocs/power-automate-docs/articles/odata-filters.md

 If you're comfortable with Microsoft Flow, use these quick steps to copy data from one data source to another:

 1. Identify the source you'll monitor and the destination to which you'll copy changed data.
 Confirm you've access to both.
 1. Identify at least one column that uniquely identifies items in the source and destination.
-In the example below, we use the **Title** column, but you could use any column(s) you want.
+In the example that follows, we use the **Title** column, but you could use any column(s) you want.
 1. Set up a trigger that monitors the source for changes.
 1. Search the destination to determine if the changed item exists.
 1. Use a **Condition** like this: